perfectsense/gyro-docs/extending/directive/implementation.rst

 		.
 	end

-In your gyro configuration file which reflects production assets if ``@production`` is used on top, then all the display outputs will be appended with **[PRODUCTION]** text to notify that changes will be done to the production environment.
+In your gyro configuration file which reflects production assets if ``@production: true`` is used on top, then all the display outputs will be appended with **[PRODUCTION]** text to notify that changes will be done to the production environment.